 The next weeks were full of cute, growing babies.

-For our enjoyment, the camera is ALWAYS close at hand in Sandra’s home!
+For our enjoyment and most importantly, the camera is ALWAYS close at hand in Sandra’s home!

 “Dot’s transformation herself has been amazing; her body language and her trust in humans has grown tremendously!”

-Little Ikat was struggling though.
-She was only about 1/3 the size of her siblings.
+Little Ikat was struggling though, and was only about 1/3 the size of her siblings.

 With the extra support, runt Ikat pulled through and slowly gained weight, getting stronger and stronger each day.